 |Lookup and Destination are unique||Destination value is replaced by the default value||Destination value is left blank|

-You can enter large numbers of Lookups with the 'Import from CSV' feature.
-Enter the CSV (comma-separated value) formatted text in the order of Lookup value, Output value and corresponding notes.
-The lookup value is entered into the Lookup Match field and the corresponding output value is entered into the Destination field.
+To enter large numbers of lookups, use the "Import from CSV" feature.
+Enter the CSV (comma-separated value) formatted text in the order of Lookup Value, Output value and corresponding Notes.
+The Lookup Value is entered into the Lookup Match field and the corresponding output value is entered into the Destination field.

-NOTE: This feature is compatible with most modern browsers, with the exception of IE. If you are using Firefox or Chrome, the values are directly exported into a
+This feature is compatible with most modern browsers, with the exception of IE. If you are using Firefox or Chrome, the values are directly exported into a

 lookup.csv file.
 In a Safari browser, the CSV-formatted values are exported into a new browser tab instead of a .csv file.